polkadot-js/apps/examples/README.md

 - [Query storage via API](tut-003.md) Shows how to construct an API query to pull information from storage
 - [Query storage, replace HOC](tut-004.md) Queries storage, replacing the previous use of our HOC
 - [Combining proposal and intentions](tut-005.md) Using the information collected previously, combine the displays
+- [Showing selected validators](tut-006.md) Expand on intentions, filtering with current validators
+- [Sorting intentions by balance](tut-007.md) Cleanup our display, sorting the intentions by balance

 ## ... and in the end ...